tpoisot/ms_pop_networks/ms_pop.md

 change.

 [f:traits]: traits.pdf "Traits and populations"
 ![Panel **a** represents the interactions between different populations (circles) of four species, identified by the boundaries of their morphospaces (dashed lines).
 This network is mostly made of linear food chains, and has one generalist consumer.
-When aggregated at the species level however,as shown in **B**, it becomes a "diamond" food-web, with different dynamical consequences.
+When aggregated at the species level however, as shown in **B**, it becomes a "diamond" food-web, with different dynamical consequences.
 Because the trait values of populations within a species differ, each indivudal population can interact differently than the species it belongs to.\label{f:traits}.][f:traits]

 ## Benefits for network analysis

 Although tools now exist to measure the turnover of interactions [@poisot_dissimilarity_2012], there is a need to link this turnover in a mechanistic understanding.
+% DG: stange sentence.
+Looks like we did propose a tool but we did not knew what it was for (it's a close to what really happenned, but we need to formulate it alternatively)

+Spatial and temporal intra-specific trait variation is, as we illustrated above, a promising avenue.
+% DG: incomplete sentence.
+State more clearly why it is a promising avenue.
+We propose in *Box 1*
+a way to understand the impact of traits and neutral effects on the occurence of interactions.
+% DG: I think this box should be included in the main text and come first.
+Or alternatively, at the start say that you will present the pieces and them regroup them in a single framework.
-Intra-specific variation in traits values in space or time is, as we illustrated below, a promising avenue.
-We propose in *Box 1* a way to understand the impact of traits and neutral effects on the occurence of interactions.
-To be put in practice, this requires that when assembling a network locally, trait values of interacting organisms are measured.
-For obvious reasons, the trait values cannot be extracted from reference databases, as this will assum that all populations of a species are equal.
+To be put in practice, this requires that when assembling a network locally, traits of interacting populations are measured.
+For obvious reasons, the traits cannot be extracted from reference databases, as this will assum that all populations of a species are equal.
 With the accumulation of data, this new perspective will allow to better understand how networks vary along environmental gradients.